philwilkes/TLS2trees/README.md

 ![cleaned_cyl_vis.png](readme_images/cleaned_cyl_vis.png)

+**stem_points_sorted.las** Stem points assigned by tree_id. **This is a simple output at the moment and will not give highly reliable results.** This current iteration may be useful for generating instance segmentation training datasets, however, this will likely require you to manually correct it to be of high enough quality for training data.

+**veg_points_sorted.las** Vegetation assigned by tree_id.
+Ground points are given a tree_id of 0. **This is a simple output at the moment and will not give highly reliable results.** This current iteration may be useful for generating instance segmentation training datasets, however, this will likely require you to manually correct it to be of high enough quality for training data.

-**text_point_cloud.las** A point cloud text visualisation of DBH, height, CCI at breast height.
-It's a bit dodgy, but it works in any point cloud viewer.
+**text_point_cloud.las** A point cloud text visualisation of TreeId, DBH, height, CCI at breast height, Volume_1 and Volume_2.
+It's a bit dodgy, but it works in any point cloud viewer without fuss.

 **tree_aware_cropped_point_cloud.las** If you specify a plot_radius and a plot_radius_buffer, this will trim the point cloud to the plot_radius.
 See the **Tree Aware Plot Cropping** section in User Parameters for more information on this mode.